 CMS Level 2

-CMS level 2 is all self-directed study and the country-specific Wine Scholar programs can help you develop a deep understanding of the key regions of France, Italy and Spain.
-In our Wine Scholar programs, each country’s foundation unit puts that country’s history, wine laws, grape varieties, viticulture, and winemaking practices into perspective before covering each of the individual wine regions with respect to regional history, climate, topography and soils, appellations, wine styles, and regional food and wine pairings.
+CMS level 2 is all self-directed study, and the country-specific Wine Scholar programs can help you develop a deep understanding of the key regions of France, Italy, and Spain.
+In our Wine Scholar programs, each country's foundation unit puts that country's history, wine laws, grape varieties, viticulture, and winemaking practices into perspective before covering each of the individual wine regions concerning regional history, climate, topography, soils, appellations, wine styles, and regional food and wine pairings.

 Optional, in-class tastings provide the opportunity to build familiarity with key wine styles.

-If you want to challenge yourself further, WSG Master-Level programs give the opportunity to independently study one of the classic wine regions of the world like Bordeaux, Burgundy and Champagne – perhaps one that has always fascinated or confused you?
+If you want to challenge yourself further, WSG Master-Level programs allow you to independently study one of the world's classic wine regions like Bordeaux, Burgundy, and Champagne – perhaps one that has always fascinated or confused you?

 CMS Levels 3 & 4

 The WSG Master-level programs build on the Wine Scholar Programs and will allow you to master the complexity of specific regions.
-The programs cover appellations, climate, geology, grape varieties, wine law, regional cuisine and trends.
-This is essential information at this level and a great complement to advanced CMS studies.
+The programs cover appellations, climate, geology, grape varieties, wine law, regional cuisine, and trends.
+This is essential information at this level and complements advanced CMS studies.

-Membership in the Wine Scholar Guild allows access to webinars with leading industry experts and which provide a unique opportunity to gain insight into current wine trends and issues.
-They serve as an essential tool to building a knowledge base expected at these advanced wine education levels.
+Membership in the Wine Scholar Guild allows access to webinars with leading industry experts, providing a unique opportunity to gain insight into current wine trends and issues.
+In addition, they serve as an essential tool for building a knowledge base expected at these advanced wine education levels.

-WSG study trips are led by regional experts and allow you to “get up close and personal” with all the important wine regions, like Bordeaux, Burgundy and Champagne.
-These are an unparalleled opportunity to really master and understand the complexities of a wine region.
+WSG study trips are led by regional experts and allow you to "get up close and personal" with all the important wine regions, like Bordeaux, Burgundy, and Champagne.
+These are unparalleled opportunities to master and understand the complexities of a wine region.

 Explore in greater detail how WSG programs fit with the offerings of the leading general wine education bodies: